-Hot coffee will help you get through these cold Wisconsin winters, but spiked hot coffee?
+Hot coffee will help you get through these cold Midwest winters, but spiked hot coffee?
 It’ll really warm you up.
 Whether you’re starting your day with a coffee cocktail or ending it with a caffeinated night cap, there are quite a few liquors and liqueurs that pair well with coffee.

 The combinations for a delicious warm cocktail are endless, so we rounded up a few of our favorites.
 Check out our list.

 How you can booze your brew at Blue Collar Delafield & Indy:

 BAILEYS IRISH CREAM

 A classic mix, Irish cream and coffee is a staple.
 The texture of Baileys lends itself to that of a creamer.
 This one just offers the smoothness of whiskey.

 Wisconsin’s very own cream liqueur.
 It’s flavored with cinnamon and vanilla, which pairs perfectly with your favorite cup of coffee.

 You can only make an Irish coffee with Irish whiskey.
 And that’s all we’re going to say about that.

 Kahlúa already has a coffee flavor, so it’s not a pungent addition to your brew, but it adds a touch of sweetness.
 If you don’t want caffeine, add Kahlúa to your hot chocolate.